luffy563/bovine_circQTL/README.md

   This step includes summary statistics report of genotype datasets and combination of different genotype datasets from various sources.
 - 4.summary_statistics_rnaseq

-  CircRNA identification was implemented by different software, including CircMarker, CIRI2, and circRNAfinder, and then the detection results were merged in this step.
+  CircRNA identification was implemented by different software, including [CircMarker][CircMarker], [CIRI2][CIRI2], and [circRNAfinder][circRNAfinder], and then the detection results were merged in this step.
 - 5.matrixeqtl

-  CircQTL and eQTL were both identified by MatrixEQTL in R basic environment.
+  CircQTL and eQTL were both identified by [MatrixEQTL][MatrixEQTL] in R basic environment.
 Furthermore, the functional genomic region and phenotype enrichment analysis was also carried out.
 - 6.trans-circQTL
   Substantial trans-circQTLs were found in this study, so the preliminary investigation of characteristic of tran-circQTL was involved in this step.
 - 7.ABS_events

   First, the ABS (alternativ back-splicing) events profile was constructed to investigate the overall patterns and divergence among breeds.
-Then, to explore the association of ABS events (intron length and number/pairing ability of SINE/Alu-like elements) with flanking circQTL mediated by cis-elements (SINE), we extracted the flanking SINE elements closer to
+Then, to explore the association of ABS events (intron length and number/pairing ability of SINE (Short interspersed nuclear elements) /Alu-like elements) with flanking circQTL mediated by cis-elements (SINE), we extracted the flanking SINE elements closer to
 ABS-circRNAs.
 - 8.circRNA_functions